forestbiotech-lab/ontobrapi-web/README.md

  * Set the mappings
  * Define the object properties
+ * Create necessary class to link to each object property
+ * Link data proerties to appropriate class
  * Define the data properties

  * Use #{} to refer to another node use @{} to get the inline value of the particular column.